A Lorentzian renormalisation group equation for gauge theories: The functional approach to pAQFT

+The BV formalism aims at a homological description of on-shell, gauge-invariant functionals.
+We can now take the first step in the BV construction, giving a geometrical description of on-shell functionals.
+In fact, these are characterised by the zeroth homology of a certain differential, called the \textit{Koszul map}.
+Given an action $I$, the \textit{Koszul map} is defined as the operator acting on alternating multivector fields $X \in \Lambda \mathscr V $ as

+The Koszul map $\delta_{K}$ is a differential, i.e. $\delta_{K}^2=0$ and the exterior algebra $\Lambda \mathscr V $ is a graded vector space (with the grading given by the exterior power).
+The differential increases the degree by one and we can write down the following complex:

+Here we use the superscript in $\delta_{K}^{(n)}$ to indicate the degree of the vector spaces where it is acting.
+The $n$-th cohomology of this complex is defined as

+The image of $\delta^{(-1)}_K$ is contained in the space of functionals that vanish on-shell, $\mathscr F_0$.
+Under the appropriate regularity conditions \cite{henneaux1990lectures} (when $\mathscr F_0$ coincides with the ideal generated by the equations of motion), it is possible to prove that $\text{Im}\, \delta_K = \mathscr F_0$ \cite{henneaux1990lectures}, and the space of on-shell functionals $\mathscr F_{\text{os}}$ is characterised by the 0th cohomology of the Koszul operator $H^0(\delta_K)=\mathscr F/\mathscr F_0$ \cite{Rejzner2011}.
+For more on homological algebra, see \cite{Weibel}.

+Next we discuss symmetries.
+A vector field $X\in\V$ is a symmetry of a Lagrangian $L$ if the corresponding Euler-Lagrangian derivative $I^{(1)}$ of $I(L)$ satisfies $\langle I^{(1)}, X \rangle\equiv 0$.
+Symmetries form a Lie-subalgebra of $\V$ and we assume that each symmetry can be written as $X=\rho(\xi)+X_0$, where $X_0$ is a symmetry vanishing on-shell, $\xi\in \g$, where $\g$ is a Lie-algebra that can be expressed as a space of smooth sections of some vector bundle $\mathscr{k}\xrightarrow{\pi}\Mcal$ and $\rho:\g\rightarrow \V$ is a Lie-algebra morphism.
+Physical examples include Yang-Mills theories and gravity with the Einstein-Hilbert action.

-We now discuss the space of symmetries.
-Let's consider a generalised Lagrangian $L_{inv}$ invariant under the action of some Lie group $\mathscr G$, such that the initial value problem is well-posed in the space of gauge orbits $\mathscr C/\mathscr G$.
-Such an invariant Lagrangian can be the Einstein-Hilbert or Yang-Mills Lagrangian, for example.
-The space of invariant functionals $\mathscr F^{inv} = \mathscr C/\mathscr G$ has a cohomological description in terms of the \textit{Chevalley-Eilenberg cochain complex}.
-This is the graded algebraic completion of the alternating multilinear maps from the Lie algebra of $\mathscr G$ to $\mathscr F$
+The space of functionals invariant under the action of $\g$ has a cohomological description in terms of the \textit{Chevalley-Eilenberg cochain complex}.
+Its underlying graded algebra is the space of multilocal maps from $\conf$ to $\Lambda \mathscr g'$, where $\Lambda^n \mathscr g'$ denotes the dual of $\Gamma(\mathscr{k}^{\boxtimes n}\rightarrow \Mcal^n)$, consisting of distributions totally antisymmetric in their arguments.

-with the external differential with respect to the action of the group $\gamma_{ce}$, called the \textit{Chevalley-Eilenberg differential}.
 The grading is called the \textit{pure ghost number} $\# \text{pg}$, and the forms are known in the physics literature as \textit{ghosts}.
-The zeroth cohomology of $\gamma_{ce}$ is the space of gauge-invariant functionals.